Henry II, Holy Roman Emperor: Consolidation of power

 Henry II spent the next several years consolidating his political power within his borders.
-Herman II, Duke of Swabia, in particular fiercely contested Henry II's right to the throne.
-The Swabian Duke believed he was Otto III's true successor, as he had married a daughter of Liudof, eldest son of Emperor Otto I. Armed conflicts between Henry II and Herman II broke out but proved to be inconclusive.
-This forced the two men to fight each other politically for the support of the Swabian nobles.
+Herman II, Duke of Swabia, in particular, fiercely contested Henry II's right to the throne.
+The Swabian Duke believed he was Otto III's true successor, as he had married a daughter of Liudolf, Duke of Swabia, the eldest son of Emperor Otto I. Armed conflicts between Henry II and Herman II broke out but proved to be inconclusive.
+This forced the two men to compete politically for the support of the Swabian nobles.

-Unable to decisively defeat Herman in Swabia, Henry II attempted to legitimize his seizing the throne by traveling throughout the various duchies of his kingdom – Saxony, Bavaria, Swabia, Upper Lorraine, Lower Lorraine, Franconia.
-This was done in order to obtain the general consent of his subjects as opposed to traditional election.
+Unable to decisively defeat Herman in Swabia, Henry II attempted to legitimize his seizure of the throne by traveling throughout the various duchies of his kingdom – Saxony, Bavaria, Swabia, Upper Lorraine, Lower Lorraine, Franconia.
+This was done to obtain the general consent of his subjects, rather than through a traditional election.
 Henry II's familial ties to the Ottonian dynasty eventually caused the kingdom's nobles to accept him as king.
 After being defeated at a battle near Strasburg, Herman II submitted to Henry II's authority on 1 October 1002.
 In exchange for this surrender, Henry II allowed Herman II to remain Duke of Swabia until his death the following year, after which, although recognizing the minor Hermann III as his father's titular successor, Henry II effectively assumed all power over the Duchy himself.

-In 1003 Henry of Schweinfurt, Margrave of Nordgau in Bavaria, revolted against Henry II's rule.
+In 1003, Henry of Schweinfurt, Margrave of Nordgau in Bavaria, revolted against Henry II's rule.
 Henry II had promised to install the Margrave as his successor to the Duchy of Bavaria in exchange for supporting his claim to the German crown.
-Upon assuming the throne, however, Henry II refused to honour his promise and instead supported the rights of the Bavarians to elect their own duke.
+Upon assuming the throne, however, Henry II refused to honour his promise and instead supported the Bavarians' right to elect their own duke.
 With Henry II's support, Count Henry I of Luxembourg became the Duke of Bavaria as Henry V. Betrayed by the King, Margrave Henry allied with Bolesław I of Poland against him.
-However, his rebellion was soon quashed and the Nordgauian Margrave was deposed in 1004.
-Henry II then abolished the March of Nordgau, established the Diocese of Bamberg in 1007, and transferred secular authority over the March's former territory to the Diocese in order to prevent further uprisings.
+However, his rebellion was soon quashed, and the Nordgauian Margrave was deposed in 1004.
+Henry II then abolished the March of Nordgau, established the Diocese of Bamberg in 1007, and transferred secular authority over the March's former territory to the Diocese to prevent further uprisings.